 Some common causes of facial swelling in dogs include:

 Treating allergies depends on what's causing them, but may include an antihistamine, steroids, antibiotic ointment, a special diet, as well as skin or blood tests.
+In severe cases, epinephrine may be used

 Often caused by animal bites or other wounds, head and neck abscesses show up suddenly, usually accompanied by a fever, and can leave a lopsided look to your dog's head or neck.
 These are extremely painful; if your dog has facial swelling and is refusing to eat or drink, an abscess could be the cause.